Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Frobenius Poisson algebras

 \begin{proof} With the results in Proposition \ref{prop:KoszulforPoisson} and Theorems \ref{thm:twistedPD1} and \ref{thm:twistedPD2}, the only thing that we need to prove is

 The proof of the second isomorphism in Proposition \ref{prop:KoszulforPoisson} shows that

-as chain complexes with respect to the Poisson boundary; now Proposition \ref{prop:isoofmodular} says that the twistings on both sides of the above complexes are also identical.
-Thus the diagram \eqref{diag:Koszul+PDforPoisson} commutes and the theorem follows. \end{proof}
+as chain complexes with respect to the Poisson boundary maps; now Proposition \ref{prop:isoofmodular} says that the twistings on both sides of the above complexes are also identical.
+Taking the corresponding homology we get the commutative diagram \eqref{diag:Koszul+PDforPoisson}, and the theorem follows. \end{proof}